thofisch/doc-api/docs/content_negotiation.md

 ## Content Negotiation (conneg)

-    ## Supporting multiple formats

-    We recommend that you support more than one format - that you push things out in one format and accept as many formats as necessary.
-You can usually automate the mapping from format to format.

-    Here's what the syntax looks like for a few key APIs.

-    Google Data

-    ?alt=json

-    Foursquare

-    /venue.json

-    Digg*

-    Accept: application/json

-    ?type=json

-    * The type argument, if present, overrides the Accept header.

-    Digg allows you to specify in two ways: in a pure RESTful way in the Accept header or in  the type parameter in the URL.
-This can be confusing - at the very least you need to document what to do if there are conflicts.

-    We recommend the Foursquare approach.

-    To get the JSON format from a collection or specific element:

-    dogs.json

-    /dogs/1234.json

-    Developers and even casual users of any file system are familiar to this dot notation.
-It also requires just one additional character (the period) to get the point across.

-    What about default formats?

-    In my opinion, JSON is winning out as the default format.
-JSON is the closest thing we have to universal language.
-Even if the back end is built in Ruby on Rails, PHP, Java, Python etc., most projects probably touch JavaScript for the front-end.
-It also has the advantage of being terse - less verbose than XML.

 There are two types of content negotiation:

 - *Server-driven* negotiation, uses request headers to select a variant